La traviata

 When was La traviata written?

-La traviata was written in 1853 and is based on Alexandre Dumas’s novel La Dame aux Camelias.
-It premiered at the La Fenice opera house in Venice later that year and although not initially popular with audiences, to this day it continues to be one of Verdi’s best-known works.
+La traviata was written in 1853 and premiered at the La Fenice opera house in Venice later that year.
+Although not initially popular with audiences, to this day it continues to be one of Verdi’s best-known works.

 What is La traviata about?

 La traviata is a tragic tale about Parisian courtesan, Violetta, who attempts to leave the life she knows behind to try and finally find true love.
-When she meets romantic Alfredo the hypocrisy of upper-class society threatens their love and someone has to pay the ultimate price.
+When she meets romantic, Alfredo, the hypocrisy of upper-class society threatens their love – and someone must pay the ultimate price.

 Where is La traviata set?